RMDs in 2022

 RMDs for inherited IRAs work a bit differently now.
 A non-spouse beneficiary who inherits an IRA from someone who passed away in 2020 or later is not required to make annual RMDs but must withdraw the entire account balance within 10 years.
 Spousal beneficiaries and certain eligible non-spouse beneficiaries may be permitted to take RMDs throughout their life expectancy.

-Finally, be aware that new life expectancy calculations will be published in 2022.
+Finally, be aware that new life expectancy calculations will be published at some point in the future.
 They are expected to include a larger life expectancy factor per age, which will produce lower RMD amounts.

 Learn more about your current financial status and how you can achieve your retirement goals with our ‘No Obligation, No Cost’ Five Step Retirement Review.